kubernetes-sigs/ingress2gateway/docs/emitters.md

 ## Motivation

-At Kubecon 2025, SIG Networking announced the [retirement of Ingress NGINX](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/), giving users only four months to migrate to another solution.
+At KubeCon NA 2025 in Atlanta, SIG Network announced the [retirement of Ingress NGINX](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/), giving users only four months to migrate to another solution.
 Ingress NGINX has ~100 custom annotations that extend the Kubernetes Ingress resource that don't have a direct mapping to Gateway API.
 Thus, for ingress2gateway to be useful at helping users migrate, we need to output implementation-specific resources to maximize coverage of said annotations.